CMHAAorg/cmhaa-website/site/content/_index.md

   providing mentally healthy workplaces for our people.
 We are business-led and expert-guided.
 We share our insights and experience openly.
 Together, we have the power to change people's experience of the workplace for the better.
-banner_title: Together in the business of workplace mental health.
+banner_title: Together in the business of workplace mental health
 banner_image: img/gettyimages-173292124.jpg
-banner_cta_link: /about/
 modules:
   - type: split_title_content
     title: Who we are